almibe/xDEADx-ligature-test-suite/README.md

 # ligature-test-suite

-A common test suite for Ligature implementation.
+A common test suite for Ligature implementations.